bounswe/2021SpringGroup4/README.md

 # CMPE 352 - Group 4
-Our project repository for the CMPE 352 course at Boğaziçi University.
+This is our project repository for CMPE 352, Fundamentals of Software Engineering course at Boğaziçi University.

 # About Us
 :page_with_curl: **Members**